Approximation with one-bit polynomials in Bernstein form

 which shows $B^*_n(f) \to f$ uniformly as well.

-Two observations are in order: (i) Since Bernstein polynomial approximation saturates at the rate $1/n$ unless $f$ is a linear polynomial, the rate at which $B_n^*(f)$ converges to $f$ is as good as that of $B_n(f)$, and (ii) the assumption of integer values for $f(0)$ and $f(1)$ can be dropped if one settles with uniform approximation within $[a,b]$ for any $0 < a < b < 1$, or with pointwise convergence on $(0,1)$, since the additional rounding error incurred due to the contributions from the terms $k=0$ and $k=n$ is at most $x^n + (1-x)^n$.
+Since accuracy of the Bernstein polynomial approximation saturates at the rate $1/n$ (unless $f$ is a linear polynomial), the rate at which $B_n^*(f)$ converges to $f$ is as good as that of $B_n(f)$.
+Kantorovich actually proved a stronger result in \cite{kantorovich1931}, showing that the error of best approximation to $f$ by polynomials of degree $n$ with integer coefficients is bounded by $2 E_n(f) + 1/n$ where $E_n(f)$ denotes the error of best approximation of $f$ by unconstrained polynomials of degree $n$.
+This can be shown by employing the polynomial of best approximation as a surrogate instead of the Bernstein polynomial (see \cite{lorentz1, ferguson1980}).